carbonext-tech/api-b2b-docs/docs/getting-started.md

 ## Step 1 - Acquiring the Credentials

-Let's start with a basic authentication so we can evolve with the other requests of our API.
+Let's start with basic authentication so we can evolve with the other requests of our API.

 To generate your keys and make queries in our API, it is necessary to buy at least one credit, so let's access our test environment and use a test credit card without authentication to buy our first VCU.